Speaker-adaptive neural vocoders for parametric speech synthesis systems: Abstract

 \section{Abstract}

-This paper proposes speaker-adaptive neural vocoders for statistical parametric speech synthesis (SPSS) systems.
+This paper proposes speaker-adaptive neural vocoders for parametric text-to-speech (TTS) systems.
 Recently proposed WaveNet-based neural vocoding systems successfully generate a time sequence of speech signal with an autoregressive framework.
-However, it remains a challenge to build high-quality speech synthesis systems when the amount of a target speaker's training data is insufficient.
+However, it remains a challenge to synthesize high-quality speech when the amount of a target speaker's training data is insufficient.
 To generate more natural speech signals with the constraint of limited training data, we propose a speaker adaptation task with an effective variation of neural vocoding models.
 In the proposed method, a speaker-independent training method is applied to capture universal attributes embedded in multiple speakers, and the trained model is then optimized to represent the specific characteristics of the target speaker.
-Experimental results verify that the proposed SPSS systems with speaker-adaptive neural vocoders outperform those with traditional source-filter model-based vocoders and those with WaveNet vocoders, trained either speaker-dependently or speaker-independently.
+Experimental results verify that the proposed TTS systems with speaker-adaptive neural vocoders outperform those with traditional source-filter model-based vocoders and those with WaveNet vocoders, trained either speaker-dependently or speaker-independently.
+In particular, our TTS system achieves 3.80 and 3.77 MOS for the Korean male and Korean female speakers, respectively, even though we use only ten minutes' speech corpus for training the model.